acm-ndsu/Byte-le-2025/docs/_build/html/_sources/getting_started.rst

 Python Version
 --------------

-Make sure to uninstall the Visual Studio version of python if you have Visual Studio installed.
+Make sure to uninstall the visual studio version of python if you have visual studio installed.
 You can do this by re-running the installer and unselecting the python development kit then clicking update.

 :gold:`We require using Python version 3.12.` You can go to the